 You’ve spent a lot of time and effort to adopt your new system.
 For adoption to be successful company wide, you need to a) provide training to staff, and b) champion the new system.
 If you expect your staff to hit the ground running, you’ll waste time, effort and cause unnecessary stress to your staff.
 Providing knowledge about how to use the new software will give your team a better chance of benefiting more quickly.
 This leads on to championing the new system.
 Your enthusiasm and leading by example should help increase chances of successful adoption.
 Be on hand to answer questions about using your new case management system to act out your business processes, provide encouragement and push the benefits of new processes where you can.

-By moving away from email to manage your customers – other tools to log other vital information – to a single, adaptive case management system, you can benefit from centralising your communications and business processes.
+By moving away from email to manage your customers – other tools to log other vital information – to a single, adaptive case management system, you can benefit from centralized store for your communications and business processes.

 Do you have any stories about your experience of swapping out your email client for a case management system?